Frequently Asked Questions

 - Can authors choose any number of journals within the 17 journal consortium?

-Authors can choose one journal at a time for consideration and should limit the number of attempts to three submissions maximum.
+Authors can choose one journal at a time for consideration and should limit the number of attempts to four submissions maximum.

 - Can authors submit to journals outside the consortium with Review Commons referee reports?